Saint John Shipbuilding

 Saint John Shipbuilding was a Canadian shipbuilding company located in Saint John, New Brunswick.
-The shipyard was active from 1923 to 2003.
+The shipyard was active from 1923 to 2000 and permanently closed in 2003 after three years remaining idle.

 History

 Numerous shipyards were located on the shores of Courtney Bay in the east end of Saint John Harbour where extensive mud flats dried at low tide.

 In 1918 it was announced that the St. John Drydock & Shipbuilding Co. would be established as a subsidiary of the Canada Dredging Co., Ltd. of Midland, Ontario and would construct the largest drydock in the world.